UPPMAX/install-methods/apps/R_packages/R_packages-3.4.0-install-README.md

     biocLite(c('DESeq','DESeq2','limma'))
     biocLite(c('AnnotationDbi','impute','preprocessCore'))
     biocLite(c('MODA'))
+    biocLite(c('ROC','TCC','baySeq','multtest','phyloseq'))

 See the README for 3.3.0 if you get the messages about instruction problems or too-new or too-old BioConductor packages when using `biocLite`.

+Do not update base R packages.
 See the following section if you get the message about updating base backages such as Matrix, mgcv, nlme, and survival.
 In short, choose 'n' to update none of them.

+In general, also do not update installed packages within this module.
+New versions of R are released often enough that we will have new R and R_packages modules containing fixes.
+If there are serious bugs uncovered, of course we should update.

 Quit R, save the environment.